Juan Verde: Advocacy

 Verde advocates for climate change action in the form of a transition to a "green economy."
-He attributes his interest in climate change and sustainable business activism to his work with Vice President Al Gore during the latter’s presidential campaign in 2000.
+He attributes his interest in climate change and sustainable business activism to his work with Vice President Al Gore during the latter's presidential campaign in 2000.
 He joined the board of directors of the American Sustainable Business Council in 2019.

 Verde also works to promote the business and policy interests of the Latino community in the United States.
 He served on the board of the Latino Victory Project in 2020 to seek financial support for the Biden campaign from the Latino community.
-Before that, he also served from 2016–2019 on the board of directors of the Latino Corporate Directors Association (LCDA), an organization seeking to improve the representation of Latino executives on corporate boards.
+Before that, he also served from 2016 to 2019 on the board of directors of the Latino Corporate Directors Association (LCDA), an organization seeking to improve the representation of Latino executives on corporate boards.
 He had previously served as a member of the Hispanic Leadership Council for the 2016 Hillary Clinton presidential campaign and the 2008 Barack Obama presidential campaign.